-risclose acquisition costs and how they have been accounted for. or individually material business combinations during the period, isclose: - Measurement method of any equity instruments included within total consideration transferred - Details in relation to contingent consideration and indemnification assets: Measurement method of any equity instruments included within total consideration transferred Details in relation to contingent consideration and indemnification total consideration transferredDetails in relation to contingent consideration and indemnification Amount recognised Description of the arrangement and the Basis for determining the payment amount An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated If the maximum amount payable is unlimited, disclose that fact.
-Goodwill that is expected to be deductible for tax purposes The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period. daterial business combinations occur after reporting date but before the inancial statements are authorised er IFRS 3:B66, an entity is required to make all of the above disclosures equired by IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
-In these instances the entity: - includes discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why. efer to Note 42 for further details.
+IFRS 3:64(l), (m) Disclose acquisition costs and how they have been accounted for.
+IFRS 3:B64 For individually material business combinations during the period, disclose: IFRS 3:B64(e)(iv) IFRS 3:B64(g) Measurement method of any equity instruments included within total consideration transferred Details in relation to contingent consideration and indemnification assets: Amount recognised Description of the arrangement and the Basis for determining the payment amount An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated, that fact and the reasons why a range cannot be estimated - If the maximum amount payable is unlimited, disclose that fact.
+IFRS 3:B64(k) IFRS 3:B64(q)(i) Goodwill that is expected to be deductible for tax purposes 11 N3 3.00 4 (q)(1) The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date IFRS 3:B64(q)(ii) The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period.
+BDO Comment Material business combinations occur after reporting date but before the financial statements are authorised Per IFRS 3:B66, an entity is required to make all of the above disclosures required by IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
+In these instances the entity: - discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why.
+Refer to Note 42 for further details.

-BDO Comment Individually immaterial business combinations that are collectively material Per IFRS 3:B65, an entity is required to make all of the above disclosures required by IFRS 3:B64, except for those required by sub-paragraphs (a)-(d), being: - Name and a description of the acquiree - Acquisition date - Percentage of voting equity interests acquired - Primary reasons for the acquisition.
+material Per IFRS 3:B65, an entity is required to make all of the above disclosures required by IFRS 3:B64, except for those required by sub-paragraphs (a)-(d), being: - Name and a description of the acquiree - Acquisition date